microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 public MainViewModel ViewModel { get; } = new();
 ```

-1. In the constructor for MainPage, reate an instant of the MainviewModel
+1. In the constructor for MainPage, create an instant of the MainviewModel

 ```c#
 ViewModel = new MainViewModel();